revised 20/1/20, -things change frequently, contact travelman please with any amendments.

 You can book rail tickets with any rail company in England Wales or Scotland, for any journey.
 So you can book a journey from Lewes to Brighton, with Scotrail.
 If you are booking on line or on the phone you should not necessarily use your local company (Govia Thameslink)/Southern.
 Their web site is not one of the easiest to manage.

 You can also book through ticket agencies like Trainline, but these will almost always charge a service fee on top of the fare.
-One agency that does not, and is run by strong rail supporters, is Loco 2,

 Some agencies will also offer coach tickets for the same journey.
 But they will generally only offer the fares of one coach company, even when there are two companies operating on the route.